 Most publications acquired are published in the 20th and 21st centuries.
 Earlier works are usually acquired in facsimile format.
 Occasionally an original pre-twentieth-century work will be selected in consultation with UCSB's Special Collections.

 Reprints are generally not acquired unless augmented, revised, or containing some other new intellectual material.
 Unpublished theses and dissertations are not actively selected.
 Textbooks are not acquired.
-Electronic subscriptions without support for IP-recognition based access (subscriptions that require the distribution of specific passwords) are not selected.
+Devotional, catechetical works, inspirational literature and spiritual self-help books are generally not selected for acquisition nor are local histories of specific congregations.

 Students, faculty and staff of UCSB have access to Interlibrary Loan services for obtaining materials from other campuses.

-Policy Last Updated: October 2004
+Policy Last Updated: June 2015